spacepy/dbprocessing/docs/scripts.rst

 .. option:: message

-   Log message to insert into the database
+   Log message to insert into the database, noting reason for the unlock.

 compareDB.py
 ------------